All Episodes

 I know this teacher's full of it, and I know this isn't right.

-Uh so the point is that Dawn, while working on this program, had to text message her daughter back the truth about the SCHIP program and this Graham Frost kid and the fact that he was already covered under the program, he was not gonna lose his health insurance or his health coverage.
+So the point is that Dawn, While working on this program, she had to text message her daughter back to truth about the S-CHIP program and this Graham Frost kid and the fact that he was already covered under the program.

-So, in this case, the parent is teaching the student the truth while a class is going on because the teacher is spreading a liberal lie that is all out there thanks to media matters and so forth.
+So in this case, the parent is teaching the student the truth while a class is going on because the teacher is spreading a liberal lie that is all out there thanks to media matters and so forth.

-Well, didn't that this kind of stuff didn't happen?
+Well, this kind of stuff didn't happen.

 Teacher was always right.

-The authority figure was always right, and I must be the one that was wrong.
+And I must be the one that was wrong.

 Now, somehow the principal of school found out that the kids are getting the questions and answers 24 hours in advance.

-You know what happened?
+And you know what happened?

 Principal just said, well, you can't do that anymore to the teacher.